Oil prices fall on surprise rise in U.S. inventories, high OPEC output

 3 Min Read

-Brent crude futures LCOc1, the international benchmark for oil prices, were trading down 30 cents, or 0.6 percent, at $51.48 per barrel.
+Brent crude futures, the international benchmark for oil prices, were trading down 30 cents, or 0.6 percent, at $51.48 per barrel.

 The American Petroleum Institute (API) said late on Tuesday that U.S. crude stocks rose by 1.8 million barrels in the week ending July 28 to 488.8 million, hitting hopes that recent inventory draws were a sign of a tightening U.S. market.